- Networking Benefits

 - Leverage Social Networks

-Career networking is simple, powerful, and vital to your career success.
-The purpose of career networking is not about asking for a job, but establishing business relationships to share career information that may lead to employment opportunities.
+Networking is powerful and vital to your career success.
+The purpose of networking is not about asking for a job but about establishing relationships to share career information that may lead to new contacts and employment opportunities.
 Networking is a two-way street.
-As a member of the Trojan family, reach out, share insights, and make new connections with fellow Trojans as you advance in your career.
+As a member of the Trojan Family, you can reach out, share insights, and make new connections with fellow Trojans as you advance in your career.

-- Communicate your professional expertise, interests, and goals to Trojans
+- Communicate your professional expertise, interests, and goals to fellow Trojan alumni

-- Establish rapport with Trojans and other professionals
+- Establish rapport with Trojan alumni and other professionals

 - Increase your knowledge of industries and organizations